Autopay + Renewals

 We’ve upgraded our systems to serve you better, and that includes how you manage your payments.

-If you’re currently enrolled in auto pay, please read this important update to avoid cancellation of coverage.
+If you’re currently enrolled in autopay, please read this important update to ensure your coverage continues without interruption.

-To ensure your payment drafts on time, please update your payment method at least 3 business days before your renewal date.
+To ensure your payment drafts on time, please update your payment method at least three (3) business days before your renewal date.

 Changing Your Payment Plan